pascalkuthe/regex-cursor/README.md

 # regex-cursor

-This crate provides routines for searching **discontigous strings** for matches of a [regular expression] (aka "regex").
+This crate provides routines for searching **discontiguous strings** for matches of a [regular expression] (aka "regex").
 It is based on [regex-automata] and most of the code is adapted from the various crates in the [regex](https://github.com/rust-lang/regex) repository.

 It is intended as a prototype for upstream support for "streaming regex".
 The cursor based API in this crate is very similar to the API already exposed by `regex`/`regex-automata`.
 To that end a generic `Cursor` trait is provided that collections can implement.